ryannining/restyweb/README.md

 Why make hello world complicated ? its because we need to parse HTTP request, session, cookies.
 If you dont need these feature, just use `ngx.say` to send something to client.

 calling `finish` also terminate the execution, so if you call in the midle of code, it will terminate, just like php `die` function.
 In fact, you can call `die` too it linked to `finish` anyway.

+After compiling your moonscript, you can test by open webrowser and load `localhost:8080`, or on terminal, run command

+ `curl localhost:8080`

 ## Request, Cookies and Session
 Request, Cookies and session are easy.
 Just use global variabel `gets`,`posts`,`uploads`,`session` and `cookies` , just dont forget to call `finish` in the end of file.